 Head Outdoors For The Best FREE Lighting

 One of the biggest challenges to making a photo turn out great is lighting.
-The best way to inexpensively take a great family photo with good lighting is to head outdoors.
+The best way to inexpensively take great DIY family photos with good lighting is to head outdoors.
 You want natural light behind you, but not blaring sunlight.
 The best times of day are actually right around dusk or a little before.
 When the sun is already beginning to set, so it won’t be too bright behind you, nor causing you to squint as it blinds you when you’re snapping the photos.
 Try various times of day to find the coloring you prefer in the month that you are shooting the pictures, but head outside for great lighting.

 Practice With The Timer Ahead Of Time